 Comment to Rule 3.4(b) M.R.P.C.

 We now consider the nature of the expenses and the amount of the statutory fee, if any, that the lawyer may pay to this witness.
 In Mississippi witnesses in the county, circuit and chancery courts shall receive $1.50 per day and $.05 per mile for traveling from their homes to the courthouse and back again.
 Mississippi Code of 1972, Ann.
 Section 25-7-47.
 The party causing the subpoena to be served on the witness is liable for the payment of such fee and mileage to the witness.
 Mississippi Code of 1972, Ann.
 Section 25-7-51.
 In view of the fact that the statute providing for a mileage allowance of $.05 per mile was adopted a number of years ago when the cost of transportation was much lower than it is today, and in view of the Comment to Rule 3.4(b) M.R.P.C. allowing the payment of a "witness's expenses", the Committee is of the opinion that the payment of a mileage figure more realistic for today's economy is permissible.
 The Committee is also of the opinion that any reasonable costs incurred by the witness for meals and lodging are considered to be expenses of a nature that the lawyer may pay to the witness.
 The Committee further believes that a witness's loss of time because of attending or testifying is an expense for which he may be paid by the lawyer.
-(The payment of reasonable compensation to a witness for his loss of time was specifically authorized under the former Code of Professional Responsibility in DR 7-lO9(C)(2).)
-See ABA Informal Opinion 847(1965).
 In summary, the lawyer may pay to this witness the statutory witness fee, plus reasonable expenses incurred for mileage, meals and lodging, plus reasonable compensation for his loss of time in attending or testifying.

 Finally, we come to the question of whether the client must ultimately be responsible for the payment of the witness's fee and expenses.
-The pertinent provision in the Rules reads as follows:
+Rule 1.8(e) provides that: